Photo credit: Angeline Simon

-Courtney is graduating with a Bachelor of Fine Arts in Art Studio.
+Courtney is graduating with a Bachelor of Fine Arts - Art in Art Studio.
 Prior to attending ULethbridge, Courtney received a diploma in Communication Arts from Lethbridge College and worked in marketing and public relations before deciding to come back for more post-secondary education.

 She says she always felt attracted to the art department and had close friends who were students.
 She joined a friend in taking a summer sculpture class - and the rest is history.

 “It was just super fun.
 I had such a good time in that class, I loved it, I was just excited to be thinking about sculpture and what I was going to make for my next project and exploring the world in that way.
 I signed up for full-time classes for the fall and I just knew that's what I wanted to dedicate my time to.”

 Her commitment to her artistic practice is evident.
 In her first year at the University, she won the Young Artist Award from the Allied Arts Council in 2017, which recognized her as a young emerging artist.
 That spring she was also hired at the Southern Alberta Art Gallery to offer gallery tours for their longest running exhibition, Arts Alive and Well in the Schools, showcasing student art from K-12 in the Lethbridge School Division.